welikepie/Formhandler/readme.txt

     Value; what the button defaults to (or what textboxes are filled with).
 <%formfinish>
     Demarkation to finish the form creation process and to add a "submit" button.

+To use, simply drop in to your htmldocs directory, and use tester.php as a template to handle forms using aforementioned syntax, taking care to escape quotations with backslashes as a function argument.

 Have fun, and any further questions, feel free to email at alex@welikepie.com